Reddy076/Task-manager/DEPLOYMENT.md

 #### Step 1: Set up MongoDB Atlas
 1. Go to [cloud.mongodb.com](https://cloud.mongodb.com) and create an account
 2. Create a new cluster (free tier is fine for development)
-3. Create a database user with a secure password
+3. Create a database user with a secure password:
+   - Username: `taskmanageruser`
+   - Password: `zk1e9yCKlGoqdXTj`
 4. Whitelist IP addresses:
    - Click "Network Access" in the left sidebar
    - Click "Add IP Address"